 The Master's Degree Programme in Business Informatics is organized so that its participants can combine studying with full-time work.
 The length of studies is determined by the entry line through which the student gets accepted.
-For the Master of Business Administration it is 2,5 years; September 2013 - December 2015 for the 2013 intake.
+For the Master of Business Administration it is 2 years.

 Contact sessions are arranged mainly every other Friday (from 9.00 to 16.15).
 Occasionally, evening classes or an intensive weekend session may be arranged.
 Even these sessions take various forms and approaches.
+An additional feature of learning in the Master’s degree programme in Business Informatics comes from its multi-disciplinary approach: many courses are shared with students aiming at the Master of Business Administration as well as the Master of Engineering degree.
 A lot is expected from the participants, a lot is also given by the professionals of business and academics lecturing and leading the sessions.
 Some sessions take place in the facilities of the business companies participating in the network.

 As international cooperation deepens, joint sessions with partner universities will be arranged (intensive weeks, study trips, etc).
 Study abroad options such as Summer School or Winter School will also be introduced via the international partner network.
 These are expected to bring about agreements on possible joint or double degrees at a later stage.

 Tuija Eriksson, Master of Business Administration

 The Master’s studies in Business Informatics were truly interesting; I learned new things, refreshed the existing knowledge and got to know new people - a great network of experts also for future collaboration.